lukhnos/formosana/README.markdown

 In `Examples/Overview` there is a sample project with a simple Makefile.
 It should build on most UNIX systems, including Mac OS X. Just type `make` and press enter.

+If you are on Windows, a Visual Studio solution file, Overview.sln, with all necessary project files, is also supplied in the same directory.
+You should be able to build it with Visual Studio 2008 or Visual C++ 2008 Express Edition without any trouble.
+Note that the built binary is a Win32 console application with output in UTF-8.
+It's probably wise to pipe the output from stdout to a file and read it with a Unicode-compliant text editor.
+64-bit compatibility is also checked.

 Take a quick look at `MandarinDemo.cpp` and `RomanizationDemo.cpp` and you'll find brief snippets on what this library can do.

 For example, you can build Mandarin syllables using the Bopomofo system, and convert the syllable to either composed Bopomofo stirng, or to Hanyu Pinyin: